victorwss/flappy-bird-racing/README.md

 However, to avoid RIAA and non-free-content issues, they are just MID versions of the original songs converted to MP3.

 Have a lot fun!
 Amusez-vous beaucoup ! ¡Diviértete mucho!
 Hab viel Spaß!
 Divirta-se bastante!
 Divertiti molto!

+## Tips

+Type "cheat()" in the browser console to unlock all the levels.

 ## Known issues